CodeSample15/Squiggly/README.md

 - The system I came up with is briefly outlined below:
 - Squiggly has 3 main components:
     - **Linter**:
         - The Linter is what runs before everything else.
 It ensures syntax is somewhat correct and removes unnecessary whitespace and comments.
-After this process, parsing the raw text becomes much more controlled.
+After this process, parsing the raw text becomes much easier to do.
     - **Tokenizer**:
         - The Tokenizer runs after the Linter and converts the raw text into a vector of "tokens".
 These tokens are representations of each line and is a somewhat "compiled" version of the main code.
 For example, a line which declares a variable would be tokenized into a declare token, with the name and type of the declared variable stored in variables which will remove the need to parse the raw text again.
         - The tokenizer deletes the raw text from memory after tokenizing a program, freeing a small bit of memory.